Why Man Utd should turn Wan-Bissaka into a centre-back - Tactical lessons from the Premier League matchday | Goal.com

 Steve Bruce channelled Antonio Conte on Wednesday night to continue his audition for the potential new owners with an attack-minded 3-4-2-1 formation.

-Spurs’ narrow 4-3-3 left big gaps on the flanks, and so Jonjoe Shelvey dropped into the right wing position to receive the ball and dictate the tempo, feeding the two aggressive wing-backs to stretch Moussa Sissoko and Giovani Lo Celso out of shape.
+Spurs’ narrow 4-3-3 left big gaps on the flanks, and so Jonjo Shelvey dropped into the right-wing position to receive the ball and dictate the tempo, feeding the two aggressive wing-backs to stretch Moussa Sissoko and Giovani Lo Celso out of shape.

 This created large open spaces centrally, where Almiron and Saint-Maximin would then dominate.
 It was tactically complex, assertive, and forward-thinking... but Newcastle’s experiment only worked for the first 30 minutes of the match.